-- The human formation programme assumes "the absolute primacy of grace in vocation" [PDV #34,36]. - The programme endeavours to take account of the particular life experience of each seminarian so as to serve his best interest and enable him to build upon his strengths while acknowledging his weaknesses. - Personal responsibility for growth to Christian maturity is the bedrock of the programme, requiring the seminarian to be an active agent in his own formation.
-Encouragement and challenge are offered through the community life he lives and through his frequent interactions with his Director of Formation, his Spiritual Director and his Pastoral Director.
-Regular meetings between the seminarian and his Director of Formation provide an opportunity for periodic evaluation of a seminarian's formation journey while in seminary. - In order to address with greater objectivity his own strengths and weaknesses, each seminarian is encouraged to meet with the Vocational Growth Counsellor, a part-time position in the College.
-Many seminarians take vocational growth counselling of their own choice, while some may be encouraged to do so by those involved in other areas of their formation.
-In all cases, these meetings require the consent of the seminarian and are treated confidentially.
-Vocational Growth Counselling offers the seminarian a unique opportunity to ensure that he is humanly well prepared for the work to which he is called. - Psychological assessments can make a positive contribution to a seminarian's growth in his formation journey, especially when development appears to be at a standstill.
-Many seminarians profit from availing of this type of assessment as it can help locate emotional blockages and indicate ways forward.
-Psychological assessments are intended as a help to the seminarian and an opportunity for growth.
-The National Admissions Policy, approved by the Irish Bishops Conference requires a psychological assessment of those who apply for entry into the seminary.
-In all cases the psychological assessment takes its place alongside the assessments of other people concerned with the formation of the seminarian or prospective seminarian.
+- The human formation programme assumes "the absolute primacy of grace in vocation" [PDV #34,36]. - The programme endeavours to take account of the particular life experience of each Seminarian so as to serve his best interest and enable him to build upon his strengths while acknowledging his weaknesses. - Personal responsibility for growth to Christian maturity is the bedrock of the programme, requiring the Seminarian to be an active agent in his own formation.
+Encouragement and challenge are offered through the community life he lives and through his frequent interactions with his Spiritual Director, with his Coordinator of Human Formation and with his Coordinator of Pastoral Formation.
+Regular meetings between the Seminarian and his Director of Formation provide an opportunity for periodic evaluation of a Seminarian's formation journey while in seminary. - In order to address with greater objectivity his own strengths and weaknesses, each Seminarian is encouraged to meet with the Vocational Growth Counsellor, a part-time position in the College.
+Many Seminarians take vocational growth counselling of their own choice, while some may be encouraged to do so by those involved in other areas of their formation.
+In all cases, these meetings require the consent of the Seminarian and are treated